-Mr. Cope serves as an arbitrator, and has been appointed in cases administered by AAA and its international division, ICDR, in commercial and maritime matters.
-He was recognized by the Business Law Section of the Florida Bar for his contributions toward the 2013 enactment of the Revised Uniform Arbitration Act in Florida.
-As a member of the Court of Appeals, he participated in approximately 60 appeals involving arbitrability of disputes, interpretation of arbitration clauses, proceedings to enforce or vacate awards, and comparable proceedings involving appraisal clauses in insurance contracts.
+Mr. Cope serves as an arbitrator in cases administered by AAA and its international division, ICDR, where he has been appointed in commercial and maritime matters.
+He was recognized by the Business Law Section of The Florida Bar for his contributions toward the 2013 enactment of the Revised Uniform Arbitration Act in Florida.
+As a member of the Court of Appeal, he participated in approximately 60 appeals involving arbitrability of disputes, interpretation of arbitration clauses, proceedings to enforce or vacate awards, and comparable proceedings involving appraisal clauses in insurance contracts.

 He has served as an adjunct professor teaching federal and Florida arbitration at the University of Miami School of Law.
 He is a member of the Executive Council of the Florida Bar’s International Law Section and Real Property, Probate and Trust Law Section.
 Mr. Cope also serves as a special master and as a mediator.